whydinkov/interspeech-2019/README.md

 Current repository is used as an experiment evaluation system.
 Generated results are being used in a research inspired by following conference https://www.interspeech2019.org/.

 ## Dataset
-To run code locally, you'll need a specific dataset as a starting point which can be found at kaggle [kaggle](https://www.kaggle.com/yoandinkov/youtubepoliticalbias).
+To run code locally, you'll need a specific dataset as a starting point which can be found at [Кaggle](https://www.kaggle.com/yoandinkov/youtubepoliticalbias).
 More information about dataset can be found in repository's [docs files](docs/dataset.md).
 There is an additional step of transforming dataset to a pickle instance which is explained [here](docs/environment_setup.md#environment-variables)

 ## Prerequisites
 * Setup `python 3.7+`, `conda` on Ubuntu 18.04 LTS